-The proposed plan change areas are considered to naturally extend existing residential development at Rolleston.
+The proposed plan change area is considered to naturally extend existing residential development at Rolleston.
 At the edge of existing residential settlement, the continuation of residential dwellings at a similar density is likely to be seen as an anticipated natural extension when compared to the broader context.
-While the proposed density is higher than the existing living 3 land use, the proposed plan change retains similar levels of density when compared to surrounding development in Stonebrook and Farringdon.
+While the proposed density is higher than the existing environment, the proposed plan change retains similar levels of density when compared to surrounding development, such as Acland Park and Falcons Landing.
 It is considered appropriate for its setting on the edge of the township when considering the significant addition to development capacity that contributes to well-functioning urban environments.
-It is considered that the Plan Change areas are in-sequence developments adding to developments capacity of Rolleston, while retaining a similar level to existing surrounding development.
+It is considered that the Plan Change area is in-sequence developments adding to developments capacity of Rolleston, while retaining a similar level to existing surrounding development.